mnot/I-D/http-proxy-problem/draft.md

 ## Proxies and TLS

-It has become more common for Web sites to use TLS {{RFC5246}} in an attempt to avoid many of the problems above.
-Many have advocated use of TLS more broadly;
+It has become more common for Web sites to use TLS {{RFC5246}} in an attempt to avoid many of the problems above, as well as increase Web security.
+Many have advocated use of TLS more broadly; for example, see the EFF's HTTPS Everywhere
-for example, see the EFF's HTTPS Everywhere {{https-everywhere}} program, and SPDY's default use of TLS {{I-D.mbelshe-httpbis-spdy}}.
+{{https-everywhere}} program, and SPDY's default use of TLS
+{{I-D.mbelshe-httpbis-spdy}}.

 However, doing so engenders a few problems.

-Firstly, TLS as used on the Web is not a perfectly secure protocol, and using it to protect all traffic gives proxies a strong incentive to work around it, e.g., by deploying a certificate authority directly into browsers, or buying a sub-root certificate.
+Firstly, using TLS to protect all traffic gives proxies a strong incentive to work around it, e.g., by deploying a certificate authority directly into browsers, or buying a sub-root certificate.

-Secondly, it removes the opportunity for the proxy to inform the user agent of relevant information; for example, conditions of access, access denials, login interfaces, and so on.
-User Agents currently do not display any feedback from proxy, even in the CONNECT response (e.g., a 4xx or 5xx error), limiting their ability to have informed users of what's going on.

-Finally, it removes the opportunity for services provided by a proxy that the end user might wish to opt into.
+Second, it removes the opportunity for services provided by a proxy that the end user might wish to opt into.
 For example, consider when a remote village shares a proxy server to cache content, thereby helping to overcome the limitations of their Internet connection.
 TLS-protected HTTP traffic cannot be